SPOILER ALERT! The above is a complete walkthrough of the game.

 Collins' Checkers source code is preserved on the Archive as a printout listing from the Arcadian newsletter:

 I also have been making a few graphic fixes to some of my old programs.
-I rejigged the splash screen and the menu operations of my Micro Color Trek.
+I rejigged the splash screen (see just above) and the menu operations of my Micro Color Trek.
 This version is from some Coco version I acquired back in the day.
-I think I typed it in from an old BBS, since the MC-10 Micro Color Compact didn't have download capabilities.
-I had to list it to my thermal printer and then type it in by hand.
-Then I modified it a bit.
-It survived the years on tape and I converted it to a WAV sound file early in the 2000s and then converted to emulator format.
-So I thought I would give it a little bit of a touch up from my old hacked version.
+I think I typed it in from an old BBS.
+Since the MC-10 Micro Color Compact didn't have download capabilities, I had to list the file from the screen buffer to my thermal printer and then type it back in by hand while I also converted it to MC-10 BASIC.
+Then I modified it further.
+It survived the years on tape and I converted it to a WAV sound file early in the 2000s and then converted it to an emulator C10 file.
+So I thought I would give it a little bit of a touch up.
+I discovered some unused musical note data typed in, but not accessed, probably for a Coco PLAY command.
+I had obviously simply ignored this data in my original conversion.
+I was able to convert the data for use with the SOUND command instead, and added back in some musical refrains at key points in the program's operation.

-I also finally liberated from one of those old tapes a "Crap" game demo program from the MC-10 User Manual.
-Like Trek, I had added some simple SG4 graphic dice, instead of just numbers.
+I also finally liberated from another one of my old tapes a "Crap" game demo program from the MC-10 User Manual.
+Like Trek, I had added some simple SG4 graphic dice, instead of just displaying numbers for the dice rolls.
 Back in the day these kinds of edits felt like monumental "computer hacking" to the teen me.

 In the spirit of such hacking, I decided to modify a version of a Santa Claus graphic program from Family Computing magazine.
 I never liked the version of the chimney presented in that program, so I decided to make something better.
-I used the SG4 graphic editor to come up with something I felt looked more like bricks.
+I used the SG4 graphic editor to come up with something that I felt looked more like a brick chimney.
 Here is the original version:

 Here is my updated version:

-I also updated my port of the classic game "Switchbox" from Compute!
-Magazine, March 1986.
-I used the Atari ST source code for my port.
-But I updated the animation of the switches and added some more speedups to the code (e.g. converting to single character variables, using periods instead of 0s, combining lines).
-The idea for the animation update came from: https://youtu.be/nZTqwJLJo-Y?si=A2of9-eoOkXpfBQI
+I also updated my port of the classic game "Switchbox" from the March 1986 issue of Compute!
+Magazine.
+I used the Atari ST source code for my original port.
+But inspired by a recent Youtube video discussing the program I changed the animation of the switches and added some more speedups to the code (e.g. converting to single character variables, using periods instead of 0s, combining lines): https://youtu.be/nZTqwJLJo-Y?si=A2of9-eoOkXpfBQI

 Enjoy!